Why Should Ophthalmology Practices Opt for Third-Party Prior Authorization?

 - Category: Ophthalmology Practices

 Prior authorization is one of the most challenging areas in billing for ophthalmology practices.
-Ask any ophthalmologist about his chief deterrent in the process of generating a steady stream of revenue from his practice, and chances are, in 9 times out of 10, you’d get prior authorization as the answer.
+Ask any ophthalmologist about his chief deterrent in the process of generating a steady stream of revenue from his practice, and chances are, in 9 times out of 10, you’d get prior authorization as the answer Of course, this process could be made easier with the help of an ophthalmology consulting firm that could help upcoming practices with a number of things, from accounting to revenue management.
+Getting in touch with a company that offers those services could be beneficial for new practices to ensure they have everything they need to be successful.

 The whole process of PA executed by an expert is always accurate and completed in time.
 This is ensured simply by the fact that a dedicated expert always keeps himself abreast of all the latest requirements by different Insurance agencies to pre-approve requests sent to them.
 Allowing an expert to handle all your prior authorization tasks also works wonders in actually increasing the number of requests getting approved while decreasing the time required for such a process.